Choose another writer in this calendar: by name: by birthday from the calendar.

 of Pablo Neruda, was the canvas to which she projected her relationship

-to her country.
+to her country and the relationship between nature and humans.
 T.S.
 Eliot's influence can be seen in Phantom

 Dwelling (1985); other poets that influenced her were Wallace